CCM19 - Your Cookie Consent Tool

 With CCM19 no problem, just create the appropriate entries in the edit mask and off you go.

-The consents are of course also recorded per subdirectory, you can customize everything per subdirectory, layout, texts, language settings and used scripts and cookies.
+The consents are of course also recorded per subdirectory, you can design everything indidivually per subdirectory, layout, texts, language settings and used scripts and cookies.

-CCM19 can of course be designed and laid out any way you like, and always to match the CI of the site in question.
+CCM19 can of course be designed and laid out in any way, and always to match the CI of the site in question.

 - Center, blocking